Syllabus for PSG-200

 You are on your honor not to cheat during the exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

-Clinical Fundamentals of Polysomnography requires you to successfully complete four (4) Technical Competency evaluations.
+Clinical Fundamentals of Polysomnography requires you to successfully complete four (4) technical competency evaluations.
 They are:

 Competency is met when you perform the competency according to accepted standards and guidelines.
 For every “Needs Improvement” (NI) you receive, your preceptor will enter a comment outlining the specific issue.
 To achieve a minimum passing score (see the Scoring Key for each competency evaluation), you must meet standards on 80% of the items listed as individual competencies and submit all accompanying files (screen captures and photos) identified.

+Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

 To receive credit for the course, you must successfully complete all four Technical Competency evaluations and earn a letter grade of C or higher on the weighted average of all assigned course work (e.g., labs, clinicals, quizzes, and competency evaluations).
 You will receive a score of 0 for any work not submitted.